e-noodle/aws-cicd-pipeline/README.md

 1. ### grant access to your github repository

       - [provide access to your github repository](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)
-      - **note** free github account users will need to use the deployment key to grant permissions on a per repository basis.
+      - **note** free github account users will need to use a deployment key to grant permissions on a per repository basis.
-         - to add a deployment key for your repository visit `https://github.com/<user-account>/<project>/settings/keys`
+         - add a deployment key for your repository at `https://github.com/<user-account>/<project>/settings/keys`
-         - for more inforamtion on deployment keys visit: https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys
+         - more inforamtion on deployment keys: https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys
       - **Optional** [***adding your private key to your ssh-agent***](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)